PraxTube/chess-ai/docs/milestones/3-advanced-AI/README.md

 The way I restructured the backend was actually very teaching.
 At first I wanted to simply write the whole backend from scratch with the new changes.
-However I quickly realized that this wouldn't really work.
+However, I quickly realized that this wouldn't really work.
 So instead I opted to apply the changes in layers, where after each change the whole backend should still be working.

 This was extremely effective.
-It not only allowed to assert that the changes I made didn't introduce new bugs, but it also made commiting very clean, and also made sure that I would be able to track down bugs if they did occur.
+It not only allowed me to assert that the changes I made didn't introduce new bugs, but also made commiting very clean, and also made sure that I would be able to track down bugs if they did occur.
 So in future projects I will use the same way to restructure bigger files.